Vivien60/My-OpenClassRooms-Symfony-formation-journey/README.md

 - avoid implementing multiple method at a time before testing functionality : implement one methoid, test, and again.

 One thing I forgot : I tried my best to implements method I need, after creatin my MCD then my DB.
 But, I didn't create the carrdinalities and the properties in my model.
 Methods implicitly show them.
 But I should have note this in the property.
-For exzample, my User are owners of books.
+<br/>For example, my User are owners of books.
 In Books, I have an ownerId and an Owner.
 In User, I don't have any colelction of Book associated... what a shame !
+<br/> __Next time , when conceiving class, I will do that FIRST !__